Varun-Ajith/Robotic-Arm-MATLAB/README.md

 2. **Inverse Kinematics**:

-A MATLAB function block converts end-effector coordinates (‘x’, ‘y’) to joint angles (‘θ1’, ‘θ2’).
+   A MATLAB function block converts end-effector coordinates (`x`, `y`) to joint angles (`θ1`, `θ2`).

 3. **PID Control**:

    The PID controller is configured for each joint to minimize the error between the desired and actual joint angles.

-The controller parameters (‘Kp’, ‘Ki’, ‘Kd’) are tuned to ensure optimal response time and minimal steady-state error.
+   The controller parameters (`Kp`, `Ki`, `Kd`) are tuned to ensure optimal response time and minimal steady-state error.

 4. **System Dynamics**:

   The robotic arm’s physical properties, such as inertia and damping, are modeled in a Simulink subsystem.

 ## Installation and Setup
 1. Clone the Repository: